pawamoy/hawkBlackBox/README.md

 $ ./hawkBlackBox.py
 AVAILABLE STRATEGIES
 ============================================
-BtoS: From Rank B to Rank S, Same Rank / Random Type combinations
+btos: From Rank B to Rank S, Same Rank / Random Type combinations

     This strategy always combines devices with the same Rank: 4xB, 4xA or 4xS.
 It does not take the device's type into account (they are